 - Are you sure that a random free VPN will not store any logs of your online activity?

-In my opinion, internet is enjoyable only if it’s reliable, if it works well and fast.
+In my opinion, the internet is enjoyable only if it’s reliable and if it works well and fast.

 I don’t want to rely on something that just works okay and may not even be able to do all the things I need.
 NordVPN is the only VPN I have ever used and I never felt like I should try another one.
 This one has everything I need.